UX Strat Europe: Transformation inwards and outwards

 All presentations from this year’s conference are available on Slideshare.
 Additionally, each presentation has been distilled as a one-page sketch-note by Chris Spalton, our in-house doodler.
 You can download the complete set here.

-If you are interested in knowing more about UX Strategy, you can read more on our journal, or listen/ our interview series with leaders in UX Strategy.
+If you are interested in knowing more about UX Strategy, you can read more on our journal, or listen/watch our interview series with leaders in UX Strategy.
 Ensure you don't miss the next UX Strat event by following @uxstrat on Twitter.